 As we get older, our night time vision deteriorates.
 But don’t panic, there is eyewear that can help with that.
 Most people begin having trouble as the sunsets and when night time sets in and lights begin to glare.
 This is normal and usually not a problem for normal activities, but many people find that driving at night becomes difficult.

-Born in Paris, France, in 1949, Philippe Starck has become one of the iconic designers of his time.
+Philippe Starck has become one of the iconic designers of his time.
 Known for his architectural designs and industrially inspired designs, Starck actually began his career under the tutelage of French designer Pierre Cardin.

 Summer is of course the best time to show off your sunglasses!
 There's nothing like getting into the fray with a new pair of sunglasses.
 There are lots of fun, funky, fashionable and flash frames to be seen in this year.
 Some designers have come up with new colours and bold shapes, while others have upgraded classic styles.
 August is a great time to update your look with a new pair of sunglasses.
 Here are some of the hottest styles available: